Ganesh-Chougale/Only-Projects/MERN/Product Store/Steps/002 Backend starting.md

 inside entry point (at our case its `server.js`)
-# 1. we need to import express, we can do this with 2 ways
+# Phase 2. we need to import express, we can do this with 2 ways
 ### 01. using `require` syntax
 ```javascript
 const express = require('express');